arpitmx/pyGoogler/README.md

 # Project Introduction :
- Google searching can also be time consuming and tiresome, therefore this project makes google search more convinient and ensures quicker results by crossing out opening time of chrome, websites , therefore a big timesaver for quick google researching.
+ Google searching can also be time consuming and tiresome if you have to research a ton of things in one go , therefore this project makes google search more convinient and ensures quicker results by crossing out opening time of chrome, choosing of sites websites, by directly opening the suitable sites therefore can be a timesaver for quick google researching.

 # Features :

-1.> Chrome and Websites are directly opened , no need of wasting time in first searching and then selecting a website.
+1.> Chrome and Websites are directly opened , no need of wasting time in first manualy searching and then selecting a website.

 2.> Users can switch to different websites fast if particular site is not sufficient for them